Richard Golian

 Can someone with limited programming experience build custom analytics using AI?

 In the article, this is exactly what happened.
 Starting as a self-described eternal beginner in programming, the custom analytics system was built entirely with AI assistance.
-AI did not just generate code — it explained each step, guided through problems, and taught better approaches along the way.
+AI did not just generate code.
+It explained each step, guided through problems, and taught better approaches along the way.
 Research shows that developers using AI coding assistants can be up to 55% more productive, making complex projects feasible for non-specialists.

 How does privacy-first analytics work without tracking individuals?